Rakuten Mobile Park Miyagi: Field

-From its opening in 1950 until 2004, Miyagi Stadium's playing field featured a natural turf outfield and a dirt infield; the distances from home plate to the outfield wall were symmetrical: 91.4 m to the foul poles and 122 m to the center field wall.
+From its opening in 1950 until 2004, Miyagi Stadium's playing field featured a natural grass outfield and a dirt infield; the distances from home plate to the outfield wall were symmetrical: 91.4 m to the foul poles and 122 m to the center field wall.
 Rakuten's first renovation of the stadium prior to the 2005 season dramatically changed the field.
 The foul poles were pushed back to 101.5 m, the longest in NPB at the time, and also extended the left- and right-center field walls to 117 m.
 Two seating sections were also constructed on the field along the first and third baselines, greatly reducing the stadium's foul territory.
-Additionally, this renovation converted the natural turf and dirt field playing field to an artificial surface using FieldTurf.
+Additionally, this renovation converted the natural grass and dirt playing field to an artificial surface using FieldTurf.
 This artificial turf had to be replaced once after the 2007 season.
 The outfield dimensions changed one last time during the 2012–13 offseason when two new seating sections were built in left- and right-center fields that protruded from the existing outfield seating.
 These new sections effectively created a "lucky zone" on the field, a Japanese term that describes moving an outfield wall to make hitting home runs easier.
 The additions reshaped Rakuten Seimei Park Miyagi's field to its current dimensions of 100.1 m to each foul pole and 116 m and 122 metres to the outfield walls in left/right-center and center fields, respectively.

 Miyagi Stadium's artificial turf was eventually removed and natural grass was again introduced prior to the start of the 2016 season.
-Instead of the black soil used in Koshien Stadium's infield, Miyagi Stadium's infield uses the red clay featured in MLB ballparks.
-It remains the only natural turf field in the Pacific League.
+Originally, when arranging for the turf conversion, the ballpark's infield dirt was supposed to feature the red clay used in Major League Baseball (MLB) stadiums instead of the black soil used in Koshien Stadium's infield.
+Ultimately, black dirt was used, and Hanshin Engei, the company in charge of Koshien's ground maintenance, assisted in its upkeep throughout 2016.
+Red clay did eventually find its way on to the field, however, starting in the 2021 season.
+After star pitcher Masahiro Tanaka returned to the Eagles that season after playing in MLB, Rakuten converted the mount from its soft black dirt to the hard, red, MLB-style soil preferred by Tanaka.
+Today, Miyagi Stadium is the only completely natural grass and dirt field in the Pacific League.